-e) shall include the new IP address/prefix, if IP communication is used and IP address/prefix needs to be changed, and the target UE is a 5G ProSe layer-3 UE-to-UE relay UE and IP address/prefix of the initiating UE is allocated by the initiating UE;
+e) shall include the new IP address/prefix, if IP communication is used, IP address/prefix needs to be changed, the target UE is a 5G ProSe layer-3 UE-to-UE relay UE and IP address/prefix of the initiating UE is allocated by the initiating UE;

-f) shall include the “new IP address needed” indication if IP communication is used and the target UE is a 5G ProSe layer-3 UE-to-UE relay UE and IP address/prefix of the initiating UE needs to be changed and is allocated by the 5G ProSe UE-to-UE relay UE;
+f) shall include the IP address/prefix needed indication if IP communication is used, the target UE is a 5G ProSe layer-3 UE-to-UE relay UE, and IP address/prefix of the initiating UE needs to be changed and is allocated by the 5G ProSe UE-to-UE relay UE;

-g) shall include the list of target 5G ProSe end UE(s) info (i.e. application layer ID(s) and IP address(es)/prefix(es)), if IP communication is used and the initiating UE’s IP address/prefix needs to be changed, and if the target UE is a 5G ProSe layer-3 UE-to-UE relay UE; and
+g) shall include the list of target end UE IP address/prefix (i.e. application layer ID(s) and IP address(es)/prefix(es)), if IP communication is used, the initiating UE's IP address/prefix needs to be changed, and the target UE is a 5G ProSe layer-3 UE-to-UE relay UE; and

-h) shall include “peer update” indication if IP communication is used and the initiating UE’s IP address/prefix needs to be changed, and if the target UE is a 5G ProSe layer-3 UE-to-UE relay UE..
+h) shall include peer update indication if IP communication is used, the initiating UE's IP address/prefix needs to be changed, and the target UE is a 5G ProSe layer-3 UE-to-UE relay UE..

 If the 5G ProSe direct link identifier update procedure is triggered by the expiry of the initiating UE's privacy timer T5090 as specified in clause 5.2.4 and clause 5.2.5, the initiating UE shall create a PROSE DIRECT LINK IDENTIFIER UPDATE REQUEST message.
 In this message, the initiating UE: